kliao2016/kliao2016.github.io/README.md

-This website describes my goals, education, and projects. @Kevin Liao 2018
+This website describes my goals, education, and projects. ©Kevin Liao 2018